adamdjbrett/relcfp/_posts/2024-12-14-cfp-faith-scandal.md

 ---
-title: "Call for Papers: Faith and spirituality in the wake of scandal"
+title: "Call for Papers: Faith and Spirituality in the Wake of Scandal"
 image: /assets/images/relcfp-cover.webp
 date: 2024-12-12T14:54:46
 tags: